 After all the frustration and time spent, the last thing a business owner wants to do is leave the door open to trademark cancellation, infringement, and other legal issues.

-You worked hard to get it, here are some tips to help maintain and protect it, so your brand can continue to grow in status and overall value:
+You worked hard to build your trademark; here are some tips to help maintain and protect it, so your brand can continue to grow in status and overall value:

 Constantly mind and update your trademark registration paperwork

 All it takes is an investigation resulting from a claim coming from you, someone else or directly from the Trademark Office itself, to have your registration canceled because inaccuracies come up indicating fraud or deceit on your official paperwork.

 In short, any inaccurate data on the paperwork filed with the Trademark Office indicates fraud; whether intentional or not.
 Consider the case of Hachette Filipacchi Presse vs. Elle Belle: Though the linked study is a tough read for anyone who isn’t an attorney, Elle Belle (respondent) lost their trademark because they initially started out selling women’s clothes when the trademark was accepted, but failed to update their registration paperwork when they started selling men and children’s clothing.

 Follow the rules from day one as to how your trademark is displayed

 In order to protect your trademarks, you have to always make them visually clear and distinct on your products to stake your claim of ownership.
 There are also a few other rules to note:

 - Brand names should always be displayed, in “quotes” with the designation followed by the word brand and a generic product name beside it directly to the right of it.
 This lets people know it’s yours and they’re not welcome to use it.